andymac-2/notepad/_posts/2020-09-03-repeat_yourself.md

 <table><tr>
     <th width="64"><img src="{{ '/img/info_icon.png' | relative_url}}" alt="information" width="32" /></th>
-    <th>Recommendation: pass the minimum required data into a function.</th>
+    <th>Recommendation: Pass the minimum required data into a function.</th>
 </tr></table>

 The larger the class is, the more unnecessary data will be passed to any given method.
-For example: if a class is responsible for two separate items, then methods which regard only the first item or only the second will be passed unnecessary state as part of `this`.
+For example: if a class is responsible for two separate items, then methods which regard only the first item, or only the second will be passed unnecessary state as part of `this`.

 Note that this ties back in with the 'S' of SOLID.
 The 'Single Responsibility' principle recommends breaking classes with many responsibilities into smaller classes.